camunda/blog.camunda.org/content/post/2016/04/camunda-bpm-750-alpha4-released.md

 # End of Support Notice

-Camunda 7.5.0 is going to be the last release that officially supports Glassfish application server.
-Read the [forum announcement](https://forum.camunda.org/t/camunda-glassfish-end-of-support/535) for details.
+Camunda 7.5.0 Final will be released on May 31st, 2016.
+With 7.5.0 Final, we officially remove the support for the Glassfish distribution from the Enterprise Subscription.
+Read the [forum announcement](https://forum.camunda.org/t/camunda-glassfish-end-of-support/535) for more details.